 When the pandemic hit, the organization transitioned to remote work, and those meaningful interactions halted.
 The casual office chatter about the latest favorites on Hulu or that funny thing a coworker’s kid did at a birthday party last weekend was a thing of the past.
 Overnight, the company culture went from dynamic, collaborative, and vibrant to static, siloed, and dull. 😓

-It didn’t sink in until Alex was experiencing challenges with her own manager that it hit her.
+It didn’t sink in until Alex was experiencing challenges with her own manager and it hit her.
 In this new, remote-first work environment, managers have the most influence over their team’s morale and culture.

 Shortly after the transition to being fully remote, her organization and team faced significant turnover.
 Those that stuck with the company battled burnout, low morale, disengagement, and decreased motivation.
 Without the office bringing people together to provide opportunities for employees to intermingle, it was easy for new and tenured staff to feel isolated.